tidyverse/tidyr/cran-comments.md

 ## Downstream dependencies

-* I have also run R CMD check on the 27 downstream dependencies of tidyr (Summary at https://github.com/hadley/tidyr/blob/master/revdep/summary.md).
+* I have also run R CMD check on the 41 downstream dependencies of tidyr (Summary at https://github.com/hadley/tidyr/blob/master/revdep/summary.md).

-* There are three failures:
+* There are XXX failures:

-  * mosaic: fails for other reasons
-  * quickpsy: imports too many packages completely so now has warning
-  * radiant: an example fails

-* All authors are aware of the problems.
+* All revdep maintainers were notified of the release on Jan 2.